EEO - Discrimination: Wyoming

 - Wyoming law protects employees from unfair discrimination in all phases of employment.
 See Wyoming Fair Employment Practices Act.

-- Wyoming also prohibits discrimination in pay because of sex and discrimination against an individual because of his or her membership or participation in the military.
+- Wyoming also prohibits discrimination in pay because of sex and discrimination against an individual because of membership or participation in the military.
 See Other Laws Prohibiting Discrimination

 - There are strict time limits in which an individual must file a claim of discrimination in Wyoming.
 See Enforcement Through WDWS-LSD/Judicial Proceedings.